microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ![](/External/HowTo/MixedRealityToolkitConfigurationProfileScreens/MRTK_MixedRealityToolkitConfigurationScreen.png)

 From here you can navigate to all the configuration profiles for the MRTK, including:

+> The "Default" profiles provided by the Mixed Reality Toolkit are locked by default, so when you view these in the inspector they will appear greyed out.
+This is to ensure you always have a common default for any project.
+We recommend you create your own profiles (see below) when you need to customize the configuration for your project.

 * Main Mixed Reality Toolkit Configuration
 * Camera Settings